 In May of 2018, the Supreme Court of the United States ruled the federal sports betting prohibition unconstitutional.
 This ruling did not immediately make sports betting legal in the USA, but rather it gave individual states the authority to legalize and regulate sports betting as they see fit.

 In other words, in-person and online sports betting is being rolled out one state at a time.
 Some states may choose to never legalize sports betting, but most are expected to pass laws regulating the activity sooner or later.

 The following map shows where you can legally bet on the PGA online and in-person today.
 Blue states show where online, mobile and in-person sports betting is legal.
 Green states show where in-person betting only is legal.
+Red states show where online betting only is legal.
 If you see any orange states on the map, that means some laws have been passed, but additional action is needed before sportsbooks are given the green light to begin accepting wagers.

 States with legal sports betting